VikParuchuri/marker/README.md

 ## Mac

-- Install system requirements from `scripts/install/brew-requirements.txt`
+- Optional: Install system requirements from `scripts/install/brew-requirements.txt`, only needed if using `ocrmypdf` for OCR
   - Set the tesseract data folder path
     - Find the tesseract data folder `tessdata` with `brew list tesseract`
     - Create a `local.env` file in the root `marker` folder with `TESSDATA_PREFIX=/path/to/tessdata` inside it
 - Install python requirements
   - `poetry install`
   - `poetry shell` to activate your poetry venv